ms/buildtogether.tech/src/teams/index.md

 4. If someone drops out or fails to complete their module, the project as a whole will fail.

-[% i "functional decomposition" "allocating work!functional decomposition" %][% g functional_decomposition %]Functional decomposition[% /g %][% /i %], in which each
+[% i "functional decomposition" "allocating work!functional decomposition" %][% g functional_decomposition "Functional decomposition" %][% /i %], in which each
 person is responsible for one type of task, is usually more successful.
 With this strategy, one person does the testing, another handles the documentation, a third does the bulk of the coding, and the fourth takes care of build and